jackieju/AIAgentLocalMemory/README.md

 **Transform any AI agent into a growing, personal intelligence.** This plugin gives AI agents their own local brain — memory that persists, context that scales, and a local LLM that learns and improves through daily use.
 Like giving your AI a private mind that gets smarter over time.
 Dont' waste any token any chat any dollar in your daily talk with LLM, which can make your local LLM smarter everyday.
 -->

-**AI-Agent-Local-Memory** is the only open-source project that brings together, in one on-device stack:
+**AI-Agent-Local-Memory** is a project that brings together, in one on-device stack:

 - **Auditable, drift-resistant memory** — every fact traceable to its source
 - **Smart context scheduling** — the right memories at the right time